-Launched in 2002 by Tamarack, the J.W.
-McConnell Family Foundation and Caledon Institute of Social Policy, Vibrant Communities Canada originally invited 13 cities to test if a place-based approach could move the needle on poverty.
-Their impact was significant with a number of cities reporting a 10% reduction in poverty impacting the lives of 202,931 low income Canadians.
+Cities Reducing Poverty is a collective impact movement aimed at reducing poverty for 1-million Canadians.
+In 2002, Tamarack, the J.W.
+McConnell Family Foundation, and Caledon Institute of Social Policy created an action-learning experiment called Vibrant Communities Canada and worked with 13 cities to test if a place-based approach could move the needle on poverty.
+Their collective impact over ten years was significant with a number of cities reporting a 10% reduction in poverty and an overall impact for 202,931 low-income Canadians.

 In 2012, Tamarack created a national movement called Cities Reducing Poverty to allow more cities to learn from one another and scale their impact.
 Simply stated, membership in Cities Reducing Poverty is organized to make the work of municipalities and local poverty reduction roundtables easier and more effective.
 As a movement, Cities Reducing Poverty also aims to align poverty reduction strategies at the municipal, provincial and federal levels.

 This is a free bi-monthly online magazine from Cities Reducing Poverty that offers the latest news, resources and tools in poverty reduction as well as information for all of our upcoming learning opportunities.